camunda/camunda-docs/docs/components/tasklist/userguide/starting-processes.md

 #### Accessing and Submitting the Form

-Once the process has been published according to step 1, an endpoint will be generated in Tasklist.
-This endpoint can be accessed by any user without authentication requirements.
+Once the process has been published, a URL will be generated in Tasklist.
+This URL can be accessed by any user without authentication requirements.
 Through this endpoint a form is presented and upon submission the associated process is started with the form values being provided as inputs to the process.